 In a geothermal well, however, the formation behind the casing is usually abrasive, and when using a section mill, the carbide milling arms are prematurely depleted and require several runs to mill the window.
 Section milling through two strings of casing would require several runs and be very costly.
-The additional RPMs from the drill pipe tools' joints contacting the casing while milling can cause excessive wear to the casing above the window.
-An advantage of the window milling method over the section milling method is that less cutting debris material must be circulated out of the well during the window milling.
-(Guidry, Pleasants, Sheehan 2010)
+The additional rotations per minute from the drill pipe tool joints contacting the casing while milling can cause excessive wear to the casing above the window.
+An advantage of the window milling method over the section milling method is that less cutting debris material must be circulated out of the well during the window milling, Guidry, Pleasants, and Sheehan (2010).